OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:66

-From this time many of His disciples turned back and no longer followed Him.
+From this point, many of His disciples turned back and no longer followed Him.

 ## John 6:67